aplanida1/swift-programming-concepts/README.md

 # Swift Programming Concepts

+This is a curated list of small mini-projects that I created to help explain various Swift programming concepts.

+Started on 1/8/2021.

 * Access Levels
 * App Delegate & Scene Delegate
 * ARC, memory leaks, and Retain Cycles